-In many ways the New York Yankees and principle owner George Steinbrenner helped create the free agent market in baseball.
+In many ways the New York Yankees and team owner George Steinbrenner helped create the free agent market in baseball.
 When the Oakland A’s failed to pay an insurance premium on Catfish Hunter following the 1974 season, the right-handed pitcher became baseball’s first free agent.
-Nearly every team in baseball bid on Hunter’s services, but the Yankees won the war, agreeing to pay Hunter $3.5 million over five years.
+Nearly every team in baseball bid on Hunter’s services, but the Yankees won the auction, agreeing to pay Hunter $3.5 million over five years.
 That converts to a cool $15 million in 2009 dollars.

 Two years later, following the 1976 season, the free agent era was launched in full when 24 players hit the market.
 Pitchers Andy Messersmith and Dave McNally had challenged the reserve clause in court and won.
 Baseball players were free to sell their services when their contracts expired.
 No longer were they bound to the team they signed their first contract with.

 The Yankees were once again active bidders in that first free agent class of 1976.
 Steinbrenner may have been demanding and nearly impossible to work for, but he was a visionary.
 He recognized that the free agent market was a viable option for loading his roster with talent that could win immediately.
 The days of drafting high school and college players and hoping they’d pan out were fading.
 To be truly competitive every single season, a team would need to use free agency, the draft, and trades to build a roster.

 Nearly 35 years later, the Yankees have signed dozens of free agents.
 They’ve signed some of the greatest players in the game, including future Hall of Famers.
 They’ve snatched away star players from smaller market clubs and they’ve resigned their own homegrown talent (when they haven’t traded it away to get established players).